-The Company does not expect to pay long-term employee benefits during the next year.
+The Company expect to pay Baht 5.7 million of long-term employee benefits during the next year.

-As at 31 December 2018, the weighted average duration of the liabilities for long-term employee benefit is 11 years (2017: 11 years).
+As at 31 December 2019, the weighted average duration of the liabilities for long-term employee benefit is 11 years (2018: 11 years).